Getting Started

 It is worth remembering that for a given room space you need less O Gauge stock than you would need in the smaller scales.

-So while O Gauge at first sight may seem to be expensive per item, the fact that you need less quantity of stock makes the overall cost about the same.
+So while O Gauge at first sight may seem to be more expensive per item, the fact that you need less stock makes the overall cost about the same.

-The larger size gives the models more presence and they are nicer to hold.
+The larger size gives the models more presence.

 For the quickest way to a working layout, you can buy ready to run (RTR) locos, wagons and coaches either new

-There are even specialists who can build your boards, lay track and provide scenery - all at a cost of course.
-Alternatively you make your own models.
-The sections
+There are specialists who can build your baseboards or provide laser cut kits, lay track and provide scenery - all at a cost of course.
+Alternatively you can make your own models.

 Track